Livestock & Grazing

 • Outputs: Per-crop CSVs at processing/{name}/crop_residue_yields/{crop}.csv with net dry-matter residue yields (t/ha) by region, resource class, and water supply.

 • Integration: build_model reads all residue CSVs, adds residue_{feed_item}_{country} buses, and attaches them as additional outputs on crop production links.
-Residues flow through the same feed supply logic as crops/foods and enter the appropriate feed pools.
+Residues flow through the same feed supply logic as crops/foods and enter the appropriate feed pools or soil incorporation.

 Emissions from Livestock

-Livestock production generates significant greenhouse gas emissions.
+Livestock production generates significant greenhouse gas emissions from two primary sources:

 Enteric Fermentation (CH₄)